BA Gettysburg College, 1992

 With collaborator Richard Harrington, he co-authored and performs in three award-winning, interactive comedy pieces: Hotel California (Official selection, HBO U.S. Comedy Arts Festival); Nharcolepsy; and Cabaret Terrarium, all of which played in New York City and in several theatres or festivals throughout North America.
 He also created and performed the solo physical comedy pieces Nhar Moves in Ottawa and Action Figure in Winnipeg.

-He studied Masks and Clown with Philippe Gaulier in New York and at Ecole Philippe Gaulier in France; Aitor Basauri; David Shiner; and Jango Edwards.
-He teaches Clown regularly at the Williams College Summer Theatre Lab.
+He studied Masks and Comedy with Philippe Gaulier in New York and at Ecole Philippe Gaulier in France; Aitor Basauri; David Shiner; and Jango Edwards.